 Adaptation Versus Translation

-The term used in the screenwriting business is adaptation for a reason.
+The term used in the screenwriting business is an adaptation for a reason.
 Most authors incorrectly think of the process more as a translation.

 First, let’s define each term.

-Translation is the process of finding the same word (or term) in a different language or way of speaking.
+The translation is the process of finding the same word (or term) in a different language or way of speaking.
 For example, I recently learned that “buhos” translates to “owls” in Spanish.

 Between English and Spanish, those two words are interchangeable.
 They mean exactly the same thing.